manuGil/fair-code/README.md

 copier copy https://github.com/manuGil/fair-code.git <path/to/project-directory>
 ```

-3. Inialize a Git repository in your templating project
+3. Finally, initize a Git repository in your project directory:

 ```shell
 cd <path/to/project-directory>